joakim000/SV21POTR/Course_A_questions.md

 2. Name and briefly explain the pillars of Scrum.
 (G)

 - Transparancy: All roles understand process, process tools, project vision.
-Common _definition of done_ for blacklog items.
+Common _definition of done_ for backlog items.
 - Inspection: Regular practice, find opportunities for improvement.
 - Adaptation: _Respond to change_ - adapt to optimize project outcome.